twilio/apkscale/README.md

 apkscale {
-    // Optional parameter to provide size reports for each ABI in addition to the default universal ABI abis = ['x86', 'x86_64', 'armeabi-v7a', 'arm64-v8a'] }
+    // Optional parameter to provide size reports for each ABI in addition to the default universal ABI abis = ['x86', 'x86_64', 'armeabi-v7a', 'arm64-v8a']

+    // Optional parameter to specify whether the output is human readable.
+Defaults to true. humanReadable = true
+}
 ```